Best fitness trackers 2023: Fitbit, Garmin, Withings and more

 Sit back, relax, and visualise all those sweet, sweet calories you’re about to burn…

 - Read more: The best workout shoes for the gym – and here are the best running shoes, too.

 Our pick of the best fitness trackers to buy today

 Fitbit Charge 5

-The Fitbit Charge 5 is comfortably one of the best fitness trackers in 2023, combining a sleek and stylish design, along with a host of advanced health-tracking capabilities.
+The Fitbit Charge 5 is comfortably one of the best fitness trackers, combining a sleek and stylish design, along with a host of advanced health-tracking capabilities.
 The latter include stress management, sleep tracking, and heart rate monitoring.

 With its built-in GPS smarts, it can track outdoor activities with precision too, making it an excellent tool for runners, cyclists, and hikers.
 Its battery life is also impressive, lasting up to a reasonable seven days on a single charge.
 Another benefit is its compatibility with both iOS and Android devices, which allows for seamless integration with a wide range of fitness apps.

 While it lacks some features found in more expensive fitness trackers (such as music storage), it makes up for it with a more affordable price point, and generously-sized screen.
 Overall, the Fitbit Charge 5 offers excellent value for money for those who are looking for a reliable and accurate fitness tracker.
 Also check out our guide to the best Fitbit trackers and watches, too.

 Polar’s Ignite 3 is a high-end multi-sport watch that offers advanced features for athletes and fitness enthusiasts alike.
 With a slick, minimalist, watch-like design, it’s one of the better-looking offerings on our list, and will particularly appeal to those looking for a fitness tracker in a watch form factor, (rather than a proper smartwatch with all the more complex bells and whistles).